GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/nativeMessaging/index.md

 On **macOS** and **Linux**, the location of the native messaging host's manifest file varies by the browser (Google Chrome or Chromium).
-The system-wide native messaging hosts are looked up at a fixed location, while the user-level native messaging hosts are looked up in a subdirectory within the [user profile directory][user-data-directory] called `NativeMessagingHosts`.
+The system-wide native messaging hosts are looked up at a fixed location, while the user-level native messaging hosts are looked up in the `NativeMessagingHosts/` subdirectory of the [user profile directory][user-data-directory].

 - macOS (system-wide)
   - Google Chrome: `/Library/Google/Chrome/NativeMessagingHosts/com.my_company.my_application.json`